Flea beetles: Management tips

 Improve results from foliar sprays

-Key point: If visible crop damage from flea beetle approaches the action threshold across the field, in-crop foliar insecticide may be required to protect the crop.
+Key point: If visible crop damage from flea beetles approaches the action threshold across the field, in-crop foliar insecticide may be required to protect the crop.
 IMPORTANT: The action threshold of 25 per cent leaf area loss applies to “normal” crop growth situations.
 In situations with stressed crop, healthy flea beetle populations and warm, dry weather conducive to feeding, spraying before crop reaches the 25 per cent threshold may be advised.
 (More on thresholds and scouting.)

 Spray when flea beetles are active